South Africa: Giving children a chance

-Around the port and motorway city of East London (South Africa), many people still live in abject poverty and numerous children in socially highly unstable households in informal settlements.
-With the "Ilitha - Lichtblicke" project, we provide holistic support for children affected by HIV and poverty in the school, psychosocial and health sectors.
+Around the port and car manufacturing city of East London (South Africa), there is still a high level of extreme poverty, with many children living in socially unstable households in informal settlements.
+Through the ‘Ilitha - rays of light’ project, SolidarMed provides holistic academic, psychosocial and health support to children affected by HIV and living in poverty.

 Keyfacts about the project